Cricket in Nepal

-Cricket in Nepal (नेपालमा क्रिकेट) is one of the country's most popular and widely followed sport which has gained popularity over the years.
-It rapidly grew popularity in the mid 2010s, following the slight successes of the Nepalese cricket team as well as the country's explosive rise in social media and television viewing influence from neighboring country India.
+Cricket in Nepal (नेपालमा क्रिकेट) is the country's most popular and widely followed sport which has gained popularity over the years.
+It rapidly grew popularity in the mid-2010s, following the slight successes of the Nepalese cricket team as well as the country's explosive rise in social media and television viewing influence from neighbouring country India.
 It is played by many people throughout the country, especially in the Terai region.
-Association football is the most popular sport in Nepal, followed by cricket.

 The biggest cricketing achievement of the national cricket team was when the team reached the qualification tournament of 2014 ICC World T20 held in Bangladesh.
 Nepal's playing season runs from September to November and starts again in March before finishing in May.
 As of October 2023, there were 3,400 senior cricket clubs and over 35,000 registered players in Nepal.

 History

 Beginnings

 In 1920s Cricket was introduced to Nepal for the first time by Lt.-Gen.Madan Shumsher JBR youngest son of Rana Prime Minister Maharaja Chandra Shumsher Jang Bahadur Rana.
 But at the time, cricket was considered a "gentleman's game" so was limited to the ruling Rana family members and some elites of Nepal.
 Though the game was kept within themselves and other members of the elite, the Cricket Association of Nepal was formed in 1946 to promote cricket amongst the aristocracy.

 After the introduction of democracy through the Revolution of 1951, cricket began to spread to the rest of the population.
 In 1961, in an effort to promote cricket to the whole of Nepal, the Cricket Association of Nepal became part of the National Sports Council.
 Nevertheless, the National games tended to be limited to Kathmandu until the 1980s.